grimme-lab/xtb_docs/source/crest.rst

 MTD-GC (V2) / iMTD-GC (V2i)
 ---------------------------
 The MTD-GC workflow was designed to find low lying conformers more efficiently and more safely than the older MF-MD-GC algorithm.
-Furthermore this new algorithem is more robust and general applicable than more complicated schemes since it does not require any pre-definition of special system coordinates.
+Furthermore this new algorithm is more robust and general applicable than more complicated schemes since it does not require any pre-definition of special system coordinates.
-MTD-GC is centered around the basic idea to combine GFN\ *n*--xTB calculations with root-mean-square-deviation (RMSD) based meta-dynamics (see section :ref:`mtd`).
+MTD-GC is rooted in the basic idea to combine GFN\ *n*--xTB calculations with root-mean-square-deviation (RMSD) based meta-dynamics (see section :ref:`mtd`).
 In practice a history-dependent biasing potential is applied, where the collective variables (CVs) for the meta-dynamics are previous minima on the PES, expressed as RMSD between the structures.
-The biasing contribution is given in the shape of a Gaussian potential by
+The biasing contribution is given by Gaussian-type potential as

 .. math::
    V_{bias} = \sum^n_i k_i \exp ( -\alpha \Delta_i^2)~,

-where the RMSDs enter as collective variables :math:`\Delta_i`, :math:`n` is the number of reference structures, :math:`k_i` are the pushing strengths and the parameter :math:`\alpha` determines the potentials' shape.
+where the RMSD entera as collective variables :math:`\Delta_i`, :math:`n` is the number of reference structures, :math:`k_i` are the pushing strengths and the parameter :math:`\alpha` determines the potentials' shape.
 From this energy expression atomic forces are derived that enter as additional forces in the MTD simulations (in the context of meta-dynamics also sometimes refered to as *guiding forces*).
 Since the addition of each bias Gaussian drives the structure further away from previous geometries this allows otherwise unlikely high-barrier crossings where all atoms collectively explore huge regions of the potential energy surface.

 The GC was included in the MTD-GC procedure for the same reasons it was included in the MF-MD-GC workflow.
-Rotamers can efficiently be created by the z-matrix crossing of a given ensemble.
+The ensemble can be improved regarding the rotamers efficiently by the Z-matrix crossing.
-This effect is best visible for linear molecules with a number of rotateable bonds, e.g. alkanes, but in principle it also works for more complicated cases, such as macrocyclic systems.
+This effect is best visible for acyclic chains with a number of rotateable bonds, e.g., alkanes, but in principle it also works for more complicated cases, such as macrocyclic systems.

 In practice the MTD simulation length is determined automatically by a flexibility measure of the molecule (typically :math:`t = 0.3-0.4 \times N` ps per MTD).
 Several independent MTDs (at 300 K) are performed with different setings for :math:`\alpha` (in Bohr\ :math:`^{-1}`) and :math:`k_i/N` (in :math:`mE_h`).